Honey Nutrition & Calories - Complete data of all nutrients

 Summary

-Around 95% of honey’s dry weight is composed of net carbs, mainly fructose and glucose.
+Around 95% of honey’s dry weight is comprised of simple sugars, mainly fructose and glucose.
 Honey also contains small amounts of protein, vitamins, minerals, and various health-beneficial phytochemicals.

 Introduction

 Honey is one of the most popular natural sweeteners worldwide.
-In traditional medicine, it is often used for its protective and healthful qualities.
+Traditional medicine is often used for its protective and healthful qualities.
 In this article, we will delve into the nutritional properties of honey and discuss its components in detail.

 Table of contents